mflage/weewx-Weather34/www/README.md

 Thomas Sosio for his invaluable contribution in producing the Meteobridge lookup code to translate WeeWX database output.

-David Marshall for contributing technical knowledge and solutions to create the wxchart .tmpl files and alternative solutions for weather alerts.
+David Marshall for contributing technical knowledge and solutions to create some original .tmpl files and alternative solutions for weather alerts.

 Taylormia for contributing his excellent setup example for instances where weeWX and server/template are remote to each other.

 Gary Portellas for a helpful suggestion to further simplify the installation process.

-All those unamed people who have helped me with testing updates
+All those unamed people who have helped me with testing updates.

+The creators of WeeWX without which there would be no point.

 # Alternative versions